araobp/sensor-network/README.md

 - The green jumper pin is to enable/disable the LED blinking.
 - The tactile switch is a reset button: shorts MCLR pin to GND.

+## Hardware schematic

+This PIC board is absolutely cheaper than A*duino.

 ![pico](https://docs.google.com/drawings/d/1PItJDNvJnGcRv9vkCc_wwkTdFGRrPGMQLLfpC9JUxE8/pub?w=480&h=360)

 ## Firmware implementation